 Rehfuss is the managing partner of The Rehfuss Law Firm P.C.
 His practice focuses on representing parties in personal injury, commercial and civil rights litigation.
 After graduating Albany Law School, he served as an Assistant Corporation Counsel for the City of Albany until 1992.

 Rehfuss has been a member of the Executive Committee of Albany Law School’s National Alumni Association since 2015.
 He has strong family connections to Albany Law as his father John ’48, and daughters Abigail ’14 and Charlotte ’18 also attended.
-His son Stephen will be attending in the fall of 2021.
 He was an All-American swimmer for the State University of New York at Albany before transferring to Siena College where he received his undergraduate degree.

 Schwitter is a partner with the international law firm of Allen and Overy.
 He is the Chair of A&O’s U. S. private equity practice.
 His clients range from global public corporations to famous restaurateurs.
 Prior to joining the Board of Trustees, he was a member of the Dean’s Leadership Council.